daymxn/rLog/README.md

 - Support google cloud console logging
 - Migrate tests to individual files
 - Implement more refined serialization/assertions lib
+- Add workflow for checking API diff and version bumping according to semver
+- Add note in contributing about changelog, version bumping, and checking the api diff

 ## Contributing